IvyShaw/TellingStory_portfolio/Final Project/Final Project Part 1.md

  ### To-do-Next
  * Continuing on revising the story:
- ** Conduct more tests on the storyline
+Conduct more tests on the storyline<br>
- ** Revise and condense contents
+Revise and condense contents
  * Implement charts in Tableau and Infogram
  * Write story in Shorthand